Lawman (TV series): Main

 Johnny McKay, played by Peter Brown, is the deputy marshal of Laramie.
 Dan had been hesitant to hire Johnny as his deputy, because of his young age, but he later proved his worth.
 Johnny was orphaned at age ten in Kansas.
 His father was killed by raiders, and his mother died on a wagon train.
 The season one episode, "The Joker," dealt with Johnny's origin when an outlaw named Barney Tremain, played by Jeff York in the first of two appearances on the series, rides into Laramie and claims to be Johnny's real father.
 It was never revealed whether or not he was telling the truth.
 Johnny was more easy going, but he was also brave, extremely fast with a gun, and loyal to Dan, whom he always referred to as "Mr. Troop."
 He was like a younger brother to Lily.
 In the first season, Dan many times left Johnny behind while he left Laramie to pursue criminals.
-In the later years, Johnny got more involved in the action as Dan began to see him as a partner in the fight against crime than as his humble apprentice.
+In the later years, Johnny got more involved in the action as Dan began to see him more as a partner in the fight against crime than as his humble apprentice.
 Johnny actually quit three times.
 Once because if Tremain was his father, he thought that meant he had outlaw blood in him.
 The second time, he thought Dan was taking credit for a kill he made, but he later found out Dan was trying to protect him.
 The third time, Johnny had to shoot a friend of his, and lost his nerve to be a lawman.
 Somehow though, he would eventually come back.

-In an attempt to attract female viewers, the producers tried to find the right love interest for Dan.
-They started off with Dru Lemp, widow of the previous town marshal.
+Dan's first love interest was Dru Lemp, widow of the previous town marshal.
 Dan admitted in the first episode he had a previous relationship with a woman who was killed by a stray bullet.
-Midway through the first season, the character was dropped due to Russell and Nelson having a lack of chemistry.
+Midway through the first season.

 Later in the first season, Barbara Lang was brought in as Julie Tate, the daughter of Harry Tate, played by Jon Lormer, who was the editor of the town newspaper.
 She and Dan did not hit it off right away, because she felt he was not doing enough to find her father's killer.
 After four episodes, Lang's character is not seen again.